-Comprehensive rehabilitation services at the South Texas Medical Center include physical therapy, which treats, promotes and prevents habilitation and rehabilitation.
+Comprehensive rehabilitation services at the Medical Center include physical therapy.
 Physical therapists diagnose and treat individuals of all ages who have medical problems or other health-related conditions that limit their ability to move and perform in their daily lives.
 Another side of the rehabilitation process involves the implementation of occupational therapy.
 In its simplest terms, occupational therapy helps patients participate in the things they want and need to do in life.
-Common occupational therapy interventions include helping children with disabilities, helping people recover from injury to regain skills and providing support for the elderly experiencing physical and cognitive changes.
+Common occupational therapy interventions include helping children with disabilities, helping people recover from injury to regain skills, and providing support for the elderly experiencing physical and cognitive changes.

-The South Texas Medical Center also offers services for patients suffering with speech or language disorder who can benefit from Speech and language therapy.
+The Medical Center also offers services for patients suffering with speech or language disorders who can benefit from speech and language therapy.
 Speech-language pathologists work together with other healthcare professionals during the rehabilitation process.
-Patients that have suffered a stroke or head injuries may require speech and language pathology services to complete their rehabilitation process.
+Patients who have suffered from stroke or head injuries may require speech and language pathology services to complete their rehabilitation process.
 Patients with hearing loss, physical disabilities, speech disorders, stammering or cerebral palsy are also good candidates to receive speech and language therapy.

-Individuals affected by chronic illness or a physical disability can also find rehabilitation nursing services at the South Texas Medical Center.
+Individuals affected by chronic illness or by physical disability can also find rehabilitation nursing services at the Medical Center.
 Rehabilitation nurses take a holistic approach to meeting a patient’s medical, vocational, educational and environmental needs.
 They work with individuals and their families to educate and empower them when they return home.

-There are acute care hospital therapy programs available at the South Texas Medical Center that specialize in working with patients with acute medical conditions and work closely with physicians, nurses and case management.
+There are acute care hospital therapy programs available at the Medical Center that specialize in working with patients with acute medical conditions, and work closely with physicians, nurses and case management.
 Major diagnoses treated include multiple sclerosis, traumatic brain injury, spinal cord injury, organ transplant, burns, traumatic injuries, arthritis, breast cancer and wound care.